slime-io/slime/doc/en/lazy_load.md

 **Use report-server to report the dependency**

 When prometheus is not configured in the cluster, the dependency can be reported through report-server.
+Add reportServer in component, and set reportServer.enable = true.

+If using prometheus, delete reportServer from component, or set reportServer.enable = false.

 ```yaml
 apiVersion: config.netease.com/v1alpha1